-Factors Existing model New Value Co-Creation Process Dialogue LA and consumers have direct communicated (face to face) in sales transaction on the spot.
-LA and IKKON communicate intensely about the promotion strategy/ product launch.
-IKKON team communicate with media to introduce the new local creative product IKKON Team develops an organization to promote an innovative domestic product.
-Access Commercialization process focusing on sales and promotion.
-The location focus on the local area.
+Factors Existing model New Value Co-Creation Process Dialogue - LA and consumers have direct communicated (face to face) in sales transaction on the spot.
+LA and IKKON Team communicate intensely in planning promotion strategy and launching new product.
+IKKON team communicate with media to introduce the new local creative product.
+IKKON Team develops an organization to promote an innovative domestic product.
+Access Commercialization process focusing on sales and promotion.The location focus on the local area.
 IKKON team facilitated access on commercialization by promoting the new creative product and services overseas.
-LA can do promotion direct and indirect using social media (online) Risk Assessment LA intent to avoid risk on commercialization.
+LA can do promotion direct and indirect using social media (online).
+Risk Assessment LA intent to avoid risk on commercialization.
 They sale the product on the spot.
 Consumer buys a product based on visual shape and price not because of the quality.
 LA and IKKON Team take a risk on commercialization the product by providing budget in promotion, also networking.
-LA and IKKON Team develop networking as a business partner IKKON Team take a risk in guide local government as an investor Transparency LA works with government and local site in promoting the product to the customer.
+LA and IKKON Team develop networking as a business partner.
+IKKON Team take a risk in guide local government as an investor.
+Transparency LA works with government and local site in promoting the product to the customer.
 Customer buys the product directly.
-IKKON was providing the information availability and clarity about the commercialization 2 media.
+IKKON was providing the information availability and clarity about the commercialization in media.
 LA was delivering the best and accurate information about the product and service information to the customer.